Download the extractor and the guide to run over your Swift project.

 Cities!

+We took open source projects and visualized them using our tool.
 See the cities below for some of the most starred Swift projects in GitHub.

 CVCalendar, Alamofire, RxSwift, Animated-Tab-Bar, Async, Cartography, Perfect, SnapKit, Spring, Swift JSON.